bstaple1/MTGA_Draft_17Lands/README.md

 - **Enable Draft Log:** Records the draft in a log file within the `./Logs` folder.

+- **UI Size:** Increase or decrease the size of the application text and images.

 ## Card Logic:

 - **Win Rate Grades:** The application will use the non-zero GIHWR values to calculate the mean and standard deviation and assign a letter grade based on the number of standard deviations from the mean.